Russell Wilson on Jadeveon Clowney: ‘I need you homie’

 Replied Wilson: “Clowney come back.
 If you are listening bro.
 We’ve got another Super Bowl to win, man.
 We need you.
 We need you to come back Clowney.
 Clowney, Clowney if you can hear me, please come back, bro.
 I need you homie.”

-It was back in January that Wilson said during an ESPN interview prior to the Pro Bowl that the free agency period would be key to “getting those superstars on your team,” making clear then that he considered Clowney one of those.
+In January, Wilson said during an ESPN interview before the Pro Bowl that the free-agency period would be key to “getting those superstars on your team,” making clear that he considered Clowney one of those.

 “I think we need a couple more (players),’’ Wilson said.
 “I think we need a couple more.
 Jadeveon is a big-time guy that we would love to get back on our football team.
 He was so good in the locker room.
 He brought so many just havoc plays to the field.”

-But the Clowney watch on Friday entered day 17 since free agents could first sign with teams, and day 19 since they could first officially negotiate, with no apparent end in sight.
+But Friday the Clowney watch entered day 17 since free agents could first sign with teams, and day 19 since they could first officially negotiate, with no apparent end in sight.

-Seattle is thought to remain standing with an offer in the $13-15 million per year range, while Clowney is thought to still want in the $17-18 million per year range, with Clowney thought willing to be patient to see if other offers will emerge, potentially even waiting until the COVID-19 outbreak passes enough that he might be able to visit teams to take physicals.
+The Seahawks are thought to remain standing with an offer in the $13-15 million per year range, while Clowney is thought to still want something in the $17-18 million per year range.
+Clowney seems willing to be patient to see if other offers will emerge, potentially even waiting until the COVID-19 outbreak passes enough that he might be able to visit teams to take physicals.

 In what might have been the only real piece of news Friday on Clowney, John Clayton of 710 ESPN Seattle — who also serves as a sideline reporter on the team’s official broadcasts — reported that any interest by the New York Jets might be overblown.